GSI-HPC/sys-chef-cookbook/documents/autofs.md

 `auto.master`.
 If `/etc/auto.master` is found, no further lookups will be done, especially `auto.master` from ldap will be ignored.
-If the attribute `node['sys']['autofs']['ldap']['auto.master_from_ldap']` evaluates to `true`, `/etc/auto.master` will configured to further go through the lookups specified in `/etc/nsswitch.conf`.
+If the attribute `node['sys']['autofs']['ldap']['auto.master_from_ldap']` evaluates to `true`, `/etc/auto.master` will be configured to further go through the lookups specified in `/etc/nsswitch.conf`.

 This mechanism can be used to choose the maps from ldap, that should